 The name ‘Radium Hot Springs’ came from the discovery, in 1913, that the water in the now world-famous open-air, odorless mineral pools contained radium.
 Thousands come annually to bathe in the warm waters, surrounded by the natural rock walls.
 There’s no place better to soak your tired muscles at the end of a busy day.

 Tourist accommodation in Radium Hot Springs is plentiful, with a major hotel, several motels, campgrounds, cabins, timeshares or B & B’s.
+There’s nothing better than a Radium Hot Springs vacation.

 In autumn, hundreds of Rocky Mountain bighorn sheep descend from the higher elevations into the village where they make their winter homes.
 You will see them wandering across the roads and dining on the lawns of the residents.
 Drivers are urged to be ever alert for the animals.